All Episodes

 Thank you.

-That's a great great remembrance.
+That's a great, great remembrance.

-And the same thing, like if Comcast opt like it had a streaming service or what have you, it doesn't count against the cap, but something like Netflix does count against the cap.
+And the same thing, like if Comcast had a streaming service or what have you, it doesn't count against the cap.

-Okay, by cap, you mean on your data, whatever monthly service you've agreed to pay your provider when you say there's a there's a cap on the data for the price.
+Okay, by cap, you mean on your data, whatever monthly service you've agreed to pay your provider when you record.

 That's called zero rating.

-Um I had a long conversation with FCC Commissioner about this in the early days of net neutrality because the whole name of it confused me.
+I had a long conversation with FCC Commissioner about this in the early days of net neutrality because the whole name of it confused me.

-This whole bit net neutrality.
+This whole bit, net neutrality.

-And I must admit I'm prejudiced.
+And I must admit, I'm prejudiced.

 When liberals are behind something, I'm automatically suspicious.

-And this guy told me that the argument that net neutrality is simply about ISP equality in terms of uh equal access to whatever provider you want is BS, that that's not what the proponents of net neutrality are really after.
+And this guy told me that the argument that net neutrality is simply about ISP equality in terms of equal access to whatever provider you want is BS, that that's not what the proponents of net neutrality are really after.

-I mean, it's fair to be able to say that no one provider should be able to have uh access to greater speed or greater bandwidth than another because that's anti-competitive and it's unfair.
+I mean, it's fair to be able to say that no one provider should be able to have access to greater speed or greater bandwidth than another because that's anti-competitive and it's unfair.

 So net neutrality was going to make sure that all the providers were governed by the same rules.

-And he said, Well, that may be one of the things they're pursuing.
+And he said, well, that may be one of the things they're pursuing.

 The real objective of this is to control ultimately content.